 What Usually Happens

 As you well know, a permit is technically required for most kinds of protests in Colorado Springs.
-For example: Permits are required to "amplify noise," even if you are only "amplifying" with a bullhorn.
-Closing the streets requires an additional permit, and having a full-blown event like the Women's March requires even more, like taking out high-dollar insurance policies, to cover any unforeseen circumstances.
+For example, permits are required to "amplify noise," even if you are only "amplifying" with a bullhorn.
+Closing the streets requires an additional permit, and having a full-blown event like the Women's March requires even more preparation, like taking out high-dollar insurance policies to cover any unforeseen circumstances.

-The police have to tell you to stop what you're doing - and give you a chance to stop - before they can arrest you.
+The police have to tell you to stop what you're doing—and give you a chance to stop—before they can lawfully arrest you.

 Trespassing is a more serious charge; police don't necessarily have to ask you to leave before they arrest and cite you.

-I spoke with a Colorado Springs Police officer at a recent protest, and he said that, generally, when people are arrested at a protest, they might be handcuffed, a citation is issued, and they are immediately released.
-He said that CSPD might take protestors over to city court and cite them there, if they are being "uncooperative" (probably as an intimidation tactic).
+I spoke with a Colorado Springs Police officer at a recent protest, and he said that, generally, when people are arrested at a protest, they might be handcuffed, a citation might be issued, and they will usually be released immediately.
+He said that CSPD might take protestors over to city court and cite them there if they are being "uncooperative" (probably as an intimidation tactic).
 Citations, however, are an effective tactic, since any arrest can quickly shut down a protest.

 When You're Arrested

-Don't set up an account for your own cell phone; you need your cell phone and charger on you when you are arrested, so you can call somebody when you're released.
-Even if that "somebody" is Uber.
-The walk from the jail to ... anywhere is miserable.
-And far.
+Don't set up an account for your own cell phone; you need your cell phone and charger on you when you are arrested, so you can call somebody when you're released—even if that "somebody" is Uber.
+The walk from the jail to, well . . . anywhere is miserable and usually long.